nikzart/janasevanavedika/appdetails.md

 ## **1\.
 Executive Summary & Architecture**

-The **B Ravi Janaseva Vedika** is a dual-interface application designed to streamline the lead generation process for the 5 Karnataka Guarantee Schemes during an election campaign.
+The **B Ravi Janaseva Vedike** is a dual-interface application designed to streamline the lead generation process for the 5 Karnataka Guarantee Schemes during an election campaign.

 ### **Core Philosophy**